opencoweb/coweb/docs/tutorial/shopping.rst

      * @param item New item object
      * @param parentInfo Unused
      */
-    CoopItemFileWriteStore.prototype.onLocalInsert = function(item, parentInfo) {
+    proto.onLocalInsert = function(item, parentInfo) {
         // get all attribute values
         var row = this._itemToRow(item);
-        var value = {};
+        var value = {row:row};

-        value.row = row;
+        var id = this.dataStore.getIdentity(item);
-        // name includes row id for conflict resolution var id = this.dataStore.getIdentity(item);
+        var pos = this.grid.getItemIndex(item);
-        var name = 'change.'+id;
+        this.bgData.splice(pos, 0, row);
-        this.collab.sendSync(name, value, 'insert');
+        this.collab.sendSync("change", value, "insert", pos);
     };

 When a new item appears in the data store, this :func:`onLocalInsert` method first collects its values using :func:`_itemToRow`.
 Second, it packages the `row` object as the value to transmit.
-Third, it gets the identity assigned to the new item and builds the event name using it.
+Third, it gets the identity and position of the new item.
 Finally, it invokes the :func:`CollabInterface.sendSync` method to send the cooperative event to remote instances.

 .. sourcecode:: javascript

     /**
      * Called when an attribute of an existing item in the local data store
      * changes value.
 Sends the item data and the name of the attribute that
      * changed to remote data stores.
      *